 When creating a wormery in which to house your worms, the first decision to make it whether you will buy it, or make it.
 There are a range of ready-made wormeries available online – though some are better than others.
 It is important to make the right choice, since worms that are unhappy may try to leave – and in the worst case scenario, may even die if you get it wrong.

 Remember, worms are living creatures.
 As such, they need to be able to breathe.
 Whether you buy or make your wormery, it is important to make sure that it is not airtight, and that there is adequate airflow.
-The wormery should also be able to maintain a fairly constant temperature, wherever it is placed, and not get too hot or too cold.
-The space needs to remain moist, but not too wet, and be reasonably dark.
+The wormery or worm composting system should also be able to maintain a fairly constant temperature, wherever it is placed, and not get too hot or too cold.
+The worm bin needs to remain moist, but not too wet, and be reasonably dark.

 There are plenty of tutorials online which will give instructions to help you make your wormery, should you choose to do so.
 A wormery can come in all sorts of shapes and sizes.
 You can often make one using materials that may otherwise be thrown out, or which you already have lying around.
 For example, there are plenty of instances of old food or storage containers being used for the purpose.
 Larger wormeries can be constructed from old barrels or bins, or made using old wooden pallets or other scrap wood with some sort of lining placed inside.